QuaGMiRe001/ChatAI_MCServerPlugin/SETUP-FOR-DUMMIES.md

-# SETUP-FOR-DUMMIES   -NO API KEYS or money things required!
-Use your own GPU to power your AI locally for free
+# SETUP-FOR-DUMMIES   -NO API KEYS
+Use your own GPU to power your AI locally for free - Or I guess you COULD point it to an AI API if you wanted ofcourse.

 A step‑by‑step guide to get ChatAI up and running, even if you’ve never done this before.